Alexmhack/postgresql_local/README.md

 flights table we can get the flights in an ascending order by their duration.

 We can limit our queryset by saying give us the first 3 flights with least duration.

+# Grouping querset
+Here we say to group by origin which means that all the rows from one origin will be grouped together and so on.

+HAVING is same like WHERE but it can only be used if followed by a GROUP BY clause.